Wandaboma/Mining-and-Assessing-Issue-Processes/README.md

 4. Set role for each event actor in the issue, as core developer, non-core developer and bots

 ### issue_time_split.py
-Split issue data into 1 month snapshot and save it to files
+Split issue data into 1 month snapshot and save it to files.

 ### kmeans_clustering.py
-augmented kmeans++ clustering algorithm
+Augmented kmeans++ clustering algorithm
+1. read in each month's issue file
+2. **function calculateMatrix**: calculate each issue sequence's corresponding DFG-probability matrix, and use them as input vector
+3. run Kmeans++ algorithm in range and store result of each K value
+4. choose the optimal K by proposed metrics

 ### entropy-resolution.py
 calculate variables for RQ2